thalerjonathan/rust-ddd/README.md

 6. Create the Domain Event topics and Debezium Connectors for all services by running `sh create_debezium_connectors` from within the `./microsrvices` folder.
 7. Start Nginx by running `sh start_nginx.sh` from within the `./microservice` folder.
 8. Start Jaeger by running `sh start_jaeger.sh` from within the `./microservice` folder.
-9. Start all services by running `sh run_services.sh` from within the `./microservice` folder.
+9. Start all services by running `sh run_services.sh` from within the `./microservice` folder (if you are doing this the first time, this will take a while to build all services).
-10. Start the frontend by running `sh run_frontend.sh` from within the `./frontend` folder.
+10. Start the frontend by running `sh run_frontend.sh` from within the `./frontend` folder (if you are doing this the first time, this will take a bit to build the frontend).

 To stop all running microservices, you can run `sh stop_services.sh` from within the `./microservice` folder.

 Each microservice has E2E tests, which can be run by calling `sh tests.sh` from within the respective microservice folder.
 Note that not each microservice needs all other services up and running but to make sure, simply run all of them (using `sh run_services.sh`).
 Also, given its an E2E test, you need to have Redis, Kafka and Nginx up and running.

 ### Running the Microservices via K8s using Minikube
+This was done at a later point, without the use/help of Cursor.

 TODO need to create full k8s deployment configs

 The goal is to automatically start a k8s cluster with a single startscript where all microservices and frontend built, deployed and run from scratch, as well as all necessary infrastructure only requiring minikube and kubectl locally installed.